Mindfulness for Music Practice: How Meditation Transforms Your Instrument Training and Musical Expression

 Discover how mindfulness meditation can dramatically improve your music practice.
 Learn pre-practice focus meditation, in-performance flow techniques, and post-practice reflection to accelerate your musical growth.

-Pre-Practice Focus Meditation (5 Minutes)
+Pre-Practice Focus Meditation (5-Minute Protocol)

 Mindful Practice During Performance